In the next few

 Willingness to work

-.
+with you.
 If you’ve completed the exercises in this

 series you know a great deal about your site and your family’s